What Is Direct Mail Marketing & How It Works

 Given that direct mail is a unique marketing medium in today’s screen-dominated world, it has some characteristics you can take advantage of to fully maximize your campaign’s impact.
 For example, the tactility of direct mails means you have many format options.
 Here are a few more best practices to keep in mind when running direct mail campaigns.

 - Choose the right format: With the dozens of formats available, you’ll need to choose the one that best serves your objectives.
-For example, postcards are a great canvas for short announcements, while catalogs and brochures can hold long-form content.
+For example, postcards are a great canvas for short announcements, while catalogs and brochures can hold long-form content and show a wide product range.

 - Target your audience: One of direct mail’s best benefits is that it’s one of the most targeted marketing strategies around.
-You can limit your direct mail to location or demographic-targeted audiences to improve your return on investment and keep your budget in check.
+You can limit your direct mail to location- or demographic-targeted audiences to improve your ROI and keep your budget in check.

-- Make it personal: Personalizing mailers based on audience segments or customer behavior makes more of an impact and increases engagement.
+- Make it personal: Personalizing mailers based on individual, audience segments, or customer behavior makes more of an impact and increases engagement.

 - Integrate with digital marketing: Direct mail marketing is a reliable method on its own, but when coupled with digital marketing strategies, it could bring powerful results for your business.
 For example, support your direct mail campaigns with social media marketing, landing pages, pay-per-click ads, and so on.